ninjaframework/ninja/ninja-core/src/site/markdown/documentation/uploading_files.md

 public class MyController {
     @FileProvider(MemoryFileItemProvider.class)
     public Result myRouteMethod() {
-    	// This will use the MemoryFileItemProvider defined at class level }
+        // This will use the MemoryFileItemProvider defined at method level }
     public Result myOtherRouteMethod() {
         // This will use the DiskFileItemProvider defined at class level }
 }
 </pre>